Our top tips!

 You should always feel comfortable saying ‘yes’ or ‘no’.
 Even if you agreed to something previously, you can change your mind.
 It’s also really important to make sure that anyone you are in a relationship with is consensual as well.

-What makes a relationship safe and healthy?
+What makes a relationship safe?

 There’s no set time to be in a relationship, but if you do feel ready start one, it’s important to think about how you feel.
 Relationships can bring out the best in us, make us feel happy and naturally make us want to spend more time with the other person.